THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 - Demonstrated experience in dealing with international development agencies.

-- If the firm has experience in conducting survey in areas of public perception, community participation, local governance and local administration operations will have advantage; and
+- The firm should have an experience in conducting survey in areas of public perception, community participation, local governance and local administration operations;

-The MTR team is expected to consist of a team leader, a sociologist – researcher, a database manager, field supervisors and enumerators, and a local service delivery expert.
+The End-line survey team is expected to consist of a team leader, a sociologist – researcher, a database manager, field supervisors and enumerators, and a local service delivery expert.
 The contractor may propose an alternative team structure, which would then need to be justified.

 Duties and responsibilities: